AFouadMohamed/DevOps/README.md

 ![image](https://github.com/user-attachments/assets/9106d02b-b5c5-46ac-a797-a3aabd6c6391)

-#2 Create a ShellScript file for Memcached we will call memcashed.sh  We will write the following in the file
+#2 Create a ShellScript file for Memcached we will call Memcached.sh  We will write the following in the file

   ![image](https://github.com/user-attachments/assets/3c3e5102-c23b-4334-b893-befa45773ace)

-#3 Create a ShellScript file for RabbitMQ  we will call rabbitmq.sh  We will write the following in the file
+#3 Create a ShellScript file for RabbitMQ  that we will call RabbitMQ.sh  We will write the following in the file

 ![image](https://github.com/user-attachments/assets/14c2deae-c910-453c-a3b2-a8fa088a9233)

-#4 Create a ShellScript file for APP in clude ( tomcat , nginx )
+#4 Create a ShellScript file for APP  include ( tomcat, nginx )

 # 1: TOMCAT